Dev-22-goel/Sign-Language-AI/README.md

 This is based on using some well-known data structures like arrays, maps and tuples.
 For simplicity of gesture capturing, the program is enabled with a countdown timer to give the user more flexibiltiy in getting ready for a camershot!🤳🤳✨

 **Sign Language Detection** is a python software which is designed to detect hand movements and patterns.
 This can help in understanding and conversing with those children who cannot hear (We are working on adding a feature of out voice command which can further help to communicate with people who cannot see).
+The best part i it is not only specific to a particular person it works for everyone and gives nearly 100% accurate detections.
+It is independent on how far the hand is while capturing or detection.

 Submitted by: **Devansh Goel**